camunda/camunda-platform-helm/docs/gha-workflows.md

     secrets: inherit
     with:
       identifier: dev-console-sm-${{ matrix.deployment.id }}
-      ttl: 1d
+      deployment-ttl: 1d
       extra-values: |
         ${{ matrix.deployment.extra-values }}
 ```

 #### Persistent deployment

-If you have long-running workflows with multiple jobs, you can set `ttl: 1d` which will keep the deployment namespace for 1 day and not delete it after the workflow is done.
+If you have long-running workflows with multiple jobs, you can set `deployment-ttl: 1d` which will keep the deployment namespace for 1 day and not delete it after the workflow is done.